When we talk about men’s health we never mean, how muscular or obese, he is or how tall or short he is, we know exactly

 Two main theories of varicocele occurrence most quoted in the scientific literature are:

-- Anatomic differences in the left and right-side spermatic veins; left-side vein is longer than the right-side vein and enters the left renal vein with the increased pressure, perpendicularly, whereas the right-side internal testicular vein normally drains obliquely into the vena cava (explains the predominance of left-sided varicocele).
+- Anatomic differences in the left and right-side spermatic veins; the left-side vein is longer than the right-side vein and enters the left renal vein with the increased pressure, perpendicularly, whereas the right-side internal testicular vein normally drains obliquely into the vena cava (explains the predominance of left-sided varicocele).

 - The inadequacy of internal testicular venous valves, resulting in the stagnation of venous blood and increased hydrostatic pressure what is attributed to the erect posture of man.